wand88/StarterPack/README.md

     * Rename the folder, into the name of your project.
     * Inside the folder, delete: LICENCE and README.md
     * Choose whether or not to delete **.gitignore**, depending if you will later git push files to the remote repo (on github).
-    * In command line, enter: npm install (to install all needed dependencies).
+    * To install all needed dependencies, enter:

+            npm install

     * Or use **npm** to install:

             npm install starterpack